juancarlovieri/tlx-dark-theme/README.md

 **Update 01/01/21**:<br>- Added "Settings" tab instead of clutters on top right screen.
 However, this feature is still in beta mode.

+**Update 06/01/21**:<br>- All beta features are moved to stable release.
+This include: User search tab, Settings tab and Viewing all problems in one page.

 Error Codes:
 - Code 1: You need to include the '#' character at the beginning of the Hex Color Code